Lakshminarayananc/agile-web-development-report/report.md

 We had three educational goals.

-1. To teach students agile principles.
+1. To teach students agile values.
-2. To teach students agile methods in practice.
+2. To teach students agile practices.
-3. To teach them programming with a modern web framework.
+3. To teach students programming with a modern web framework.

+The setting of the course was decided to resemble real-life project work in a fast-paced project.

+In addition to the educational goals,

-### Agile principles
+### Agile values

-Agile principles describe an understanding - or a widely shared opinion - of what is important in software development.
-They are not unique to agile methodologies.
-What differentiates agile from traditional software is the stress that agile puts on these principles.
+Agile software development is a fuzzy term that encompasses a lot of different methodologies.
+The different methodologies can differ a lot in practice.
+They do, however, share values: a core set of beliefs about what is important in software development.
+The difference between agile methodologies and traditional software development is the stress agile methodologies put on these values.
+The most widely cited description of agile values is [Agile Manifesto](TODO).

-The canonical source of agile principles is the [agile manifesto](TODO).
-As with any such document, the interpretation of agile manifesto differs from person to person.
-What follows, is our interpretation of these principles.

-The principles we tried to teach students were the following:
+The first goal of the course was to teach the students agile values.
+We stressed the following three principles.

 * **Minimality**: The price of a project as a function of its requirements grows faster than linearly.
 Besides requirements, the same holds true with the number of developers, the amount of documentation, and the size of the code base.
-To maximize the impact we should minimize the size of the project to include just what is needed and nothing more.
+The project should include just what is needed and nothing more.
-* **Change**: Customer's understanding of his own needs are always lacking, and thus requirements will always change.
+* **Change**: Customer's understanding of his own needs is always lacking, and thus requirements will always change.
 The project should prepare for this change.
-* **Understanding**: Work done without understanding its need leads to trouble.
-Developer should always understand (a) what he is trying to achieve and (b) why is he trying to achieve it.
-We can find the root cause by following the chain of whys.
-The root cause should almost always be "because the customer wants it and we believe it's for the best of the customer".
-Also, a task done without understanding why it works leads to trouble.
-Code that "works" is not maintainable if we don't understand how it works.
+* **Understanding**: Work done without understanding it leads to trouble.
+Developer should always understand (a) what he is trying to achieve and (b) why is he trying to achieve it and (c) how he is trying to achieve it.

-Combined, there are a few consequences from these principles:
+Combined, there are a few consequences from these values:

-* **Minimality+Change**: Preparation for future grows the project, but may end up outdated.
+* **Minimality+Change**: Preparation for future enlarges the project.
+Often the plans end up outdated.
 It is very important that plans are lightweight and easily thrown away when outdated.
-* **Minimality+Understanding**: There is a need to understand e.g. the domain area, and document that understanding.
-On the other hand, we want to minimize the amount of documentation.
-Thus, we should document our understanding in code.
-The code should always represent our best understanding of the domain area.
-The code should be viewed as the most important design document for the project.
+* **Minimality+Understanding**: It is important to understand e.g. the domain area and document that understanding somehow.
+On the other hand, the amount of documentation should be minimized.
+One document we cannot work without is the program code.
+Thus, whenever possible, we should store our understanding in the code, not in external documentation.
+A high priority should be given to keeping the code as readable and as descriptive as possible.
-* **Change+Understanding**: The developers' and customer's understanding of the project area should keep improving throughout the project.
+* **Change+Understanding**: The developers' and customer's understanding of the software should keep improving throughout the project.
 Much of this comes from the dialogue between them.
 Customer should have a concrete understanding of what is the status of the project, and where it is heading.
 Because the future is very uncertain, the basis for the feedback should be a working prototype of the system.
-Project iterations should be very short and result in a working software that the customer can evaluate.
+Thus, project iterations should be short and result in a working software that the customer can evaluate.

-### Agile methods
+### Agile practices

-Agile methods are ways to achieve the agile principles in practice.
-They are important but somewhat meaningless without the understanding of the principles.
-There is a very large number of different agile methods, which we pruned to a few.
+Agile practices are methods to achieve the agile values.
+As with agile practices

+There is a large number of different agile practices, which we pruned to a few.
 The priority of the course was to teach:

-* test-driven development (or actually behaviour-driven development)
+* test-driven development (or actually behaviour-driven development), and
 * scrum project management

-In addition to these, the following were planned to be taught if the time would allow:
+In addition to these, the we planned to teach these, if the time would allow:

-* continuous integration
+* continuous integration,
-* refactoring
+* refactoring,
-* pair programming
+* pair programming, and
-* retrospectives
+* retrospectives.

-Web programming...
+### Web programming

+The goal

+### Other goals

 In addition to the educational goals, the course had two other goals: